OsaPL/Versus-Brawl/notes.md

 # DO THOSE THINGS FIRST:
+- finish hints system
 - add checkmarks or something to race goal to show you've already hit them
-- finish hints system
+- waterRise and Phase should support Reset (reuse the thing you did for EditorModeActive)
+- add `coop panic` button for each coop partner, that resurrects and teleports coop player back to the first player

 ### For changelogs
 `git log <hash>..HEAD --pretty=format:%s`